Charismatron/docs/docs/reference/pipeline-yaml-reference.md

 ### Comments

-Lines that begin with `#` are considered comments and are being ignored by the YAML parser, which is not a Semaphore 2.0 feature but the way YAML files work.
+Lines that begin with `#` are considered comments and are being ignored by the YAML parser, which is not a Semaphore 2.0 feature, rather the way YAML files function.

 ### See also